 Then, of course, Luna had an idea.

-By this time, after being recruited and put on the Rainbow Stone project and every thing else in between, Harry had learnt to be cautious of any ideas that came from Luna's head.
-Inspired, certainly, and quite often brilliant, but the Ravenclaw's mind worked in strange and potentially dangerous ways.
+By this time Harry had learnt to be very cautious of any plans that came from Luna's head.
+Inspired, certainly, and quite often brilliant, the Ravenclaw's mind worked in strange and potentially dangerous ways.
 This time was no better.

 "You want me to what?"

 Luna had smiled, her wand still swishing through the air above the Stone as she cast spell after spell on it.
-"Are the nargles blocking your hearing, Harry?"
+"Are the nargles affecting your hearing, Harry?"